-At SPUD, we are trying to bridge the knowledge gap between us and our food, that’s why we have a banned ingredient list.
-The SPUD banned ingredient spotlight blog posts are written to educate you on the potentially harmful effects of these ingredients, provide an explanation as to why we don’t carry them, and inform on how these ingredients can be avoided.
+At Spud, we are trying to bridge the knowledge gap between us and our food, that’s why we have a banned ingredient list.
+These blog posts are written to educate you on the potentially harmful effects of these ingredients, provide an explanation as to why we don’t carry them, and inform on how these ingredients can be avoided.

 High fructose corn syrup (HFCS) is an industrial, corn-based (no, that doesn’t mean it’s healthy) sweetener that’s become a crowd favourite among processed food and beverage manufacturers.
 It is incredibly cheap to buy, but is extracted from corn stalks through a process so secret that investigative journalist Michael Pollan was not allowed to observe it for his book, The Omnivore’s Dilemma–weird, right?
 It’s got a slightly higher makeup of fructose than plain sugar, and has become a ubiquitous ingredient that is hidden in a TON of processed products–some of them might surprise you!

-Because it is cheap to buy and is sweeter than plain sugar, manufacturers use high fructose corn syrup to provide the sweetness in a vast amount of processed foods including sodas, iced teas, yogurts, salad dressings, tomato sauces, ketchup, soups, breads, crackers, baked goods, candy, chocolate bars, and nutrition bars.
+Because it is cheap to buy and is sweeter than plain sugar, manufacturers use high fructose corn syrup to provide sweetness in a vast amount of processed foods including sodas, iced teas, yogurts, salad dressings, tomato sauces, ketchup, soups, bread, crackers, baked goods, candy, chocolate bars, and even protein or nutrition bars.
 It’s a pretty all-inclusive list, I know.
 As a general rule, I would expect to find high fructose corn syrup in most processed foods you’re consuming, especially (but certainly not limited to) if they are on the sweet side.

 Sugar in any form can cause obesity and disease when consumed in excessive amounts.
 However, not all sugars are created equal.
 HFCS is incredibly high in nutritionless calories of fructose and glucose.
-When you consume high fructose corn syrup, the fructose beelines straight to your liver, and triggers lipogenesis (the production of fats like triglycerides and bad cholesterol).
-This can cause ‘fatty liver disease’, a condition which affects 70 millions people worldwide, and occurs when fat makes up at least 5% of the liver.
-The glucose also spikes insulin levels, our body’s primary fat-storage hormone.
+When you consume high fructose corn syrup, the fructose beelines straight to your liver and triggers lipogenesis (the production of fats like triglycerides and bad cholesterol).
+This can cause ‘fatty liver disease’, a condition which affects 70 million people worldwide, and occurs when fat makes up at least 5% of the liver.
+Glucose also spikes insulin levels, our body’s primary fat-storage hormone.
 The combination of these two features can lead to increases in appetite, weight gain, diabetes, heart disease, cancer, dementia, and more.

 HFCS has a reputation for stirring up drama among sugar producers.
 Essentially, HFCS producers insist that HFCS is no different than consuming white sugar, while sugar producers insist HFCS is worse.